 - Cellular Network: 5G recommended; 3G or 4G not recommended unless the only option available

 To get ready for your virtual visit you will:

 - Download Zoom, a free, easy to download, and 100% privacy compliant software.

-- If using a mobile device or iPad/tablet, download myChart.
+- If you are using a mobile device or iPad/tablet, download myChart.

-We strongly recommend you sign up for a myD-H account.
-With myD-H you can check in for your appointments in advance, request medication refills, access your medical record and billing information, and communicate with your Dartmouth-Hitchcock Health (D-HH) health care team.
+We strongly recommend you sign up for a myDH account.
+With myDH you can check-in for your appointments in advance, request medication refills, access your medical record and billing information, and communicate with your healthcare team.

-D-HH is committed to providing health care remotely whenever possible and clinically appropriate to keep patients and staff safe.
-Your provider may also be able to offer a telephone office visit option, if you are unable to connect by video.
+We are committed to providing healthcare remotely whenever possible and clinically appropriate to keep patients and staff safe.
+Your provider may also be able to offer a telephone office visit option if you are unable to connect by video.

 How do I get the software?

-- When possible, the software should be downloaded a day or two before your scheduled appointment.
+If possible, you should download the software a day or two before your scheduled appointment.